neticdk/k8s-workshop/simple-kubernetes/README.md

 GitOps, where all the good things from git can be brought into play such as full audit a merge and tag based approach to configuration and control over your clusters.

+You can now deploy a containerised application into a kubernetes cluster iun a declarative way.
+The deployment creates a replicaset and executes a pod having a container inside.
+You can expose that application using a service and do a portforward in order to call the application.
+You have learned that a default namespace is used if nothing else is specified.
+You can see that quite a lot of information is added to you declarative specifications from the cluster.
+You have seen that changes in the declarations are resulting in state change in the cluster, once that is applied.

 # Lets zoom out for a bit

 Kubernetes consist of a number of building blocks, they are depicted in the sketch below from kubernetes.io